 Nativity of Mary, with Anna and Joachim, in London, British Library, Harley 629, folio 1v.

-Anna and Joachim reunited at the Golden Gate in Jerusalem (as in Pseudo-Matthew 3:5), most for the Feast of the Conception of Mary on December 8, listed roughly in chronological order:
+Anna and Joachim reunited at the Golden Gate in Jerusalem (as in Pseudo-Matthew 3:5), most for the Feast of the Conception of Mary on December 8, listed roughly in chronological order of creation:

 London, British Library, Sloane 2732 B, folio 14r.